atifalimd/mlops-practice/README.md

       will collect and installed
    3. If needed only
       command : python setup.py sdist bdist wheel(If needed only, It will add all the packages dist directory and .tar.gz file inside and if needed can share with friends to install all the libraries)

-jupter notebook:
-pip install jupyterlab
-run command jupyter-lab notebooks/
+7. Create directory by name prediction_service and create another directory by name model and create files inside prediction_service prediction.py and __init__.py

-7. create app.py file
+8. Create app.py file for all the flask functions

-8. Create webapp folder
+8. Create webapp directory
+   1. Create static folder
+      1. Create css and script files
+         1. inside css create main.css file
+         2. inside script file create index.js file
+   2. Create template folder for all the html files
+      1. base.html
+      2. index.html
+      3. 404.html

+9. Create .github directory
+   1. inside directory create folder workflows
+   2. inside .github add ci-cd.yaml file

 9. Create Procfile for deploying app using Heroku